fortinetdev/terraform-google-cloud-modules/docs/autoscale_fgt_lb_sandwich.md

 `cpu_utilization` is the autoscaling signal.
 If CPU utilization is above this value, Google Cloud will create new FGT instances.
 Google Cloud will also delete idle FGT instances if CPU utilization is low for a long time.

 `autohealing.health_check_port` is the port used for health checks by autohealing.
 Autohealing recreates VM instances if your application cannot be reached by the health check.
 Set it to 0 to disable autohealing. `load_balancer.health_check_port` is used for the load balancer and it can't be disabled.
 Normally, `autoscaler.autohealing.health_check_port` and `load_balancer.health_check_port` should have the same port number, and its default is 8008 for FortiGates.

+`scale_in_control_sec` can prevent the aggressive scale down.
+If `scale_in_control_sec` is not 0, when the group scales down, Google Cloud will delete at most one FGT every 'scale_in_control_sec' seconds.
+By default, its value is 300.

 #### Additional FGT configuration script.